redneckz-data-science-lab/ReproducibleResearch_PeerAssessment2/RepData_PeerAssessment2.md

 ![](RepData_PeerAssessment2_files/figure-html/unnamed-chunk-20-1.png)

-And once aganin *tornadoes* and *flooding* are the most harmful with respect to *economics*.
-In the second place *thunderstorm wind*.
+*Flooding* is the most harmful event with respect to *economics*.
+Then *hurricanes* and *storms*.
 Other categories have significantly lower rates.